eturino/ts-key-set/README.md

 ### `isEqual(other)`

-all KeySet has an `isEqual(other)` method that returns true if the `other` keySet is of the same class and represents the same KeySet.
+All KeySet has an `isEqual(other)` method that returns true if the `other` keySet is of the same class and represents the same KeySet.

 If the KeySet is `KeySetSome` or `KeySetAllExceptSome`, they will have to have an array with the same keys.